una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 ### §4.2 The UWRF ACM Lab Management Committee

-The UWRF ACM Lab Management Committee is charged with maintaining the UWRF ACM’s lab in South Hall.
+The UWRF ACM Lab Management Committee is charged with maintaining the UWRF ACM's lab in South Hall.
 This committee is headed by the Lab Manager; if nobody is elected to serve as the Lab Manager, the UWRF ACM Chair shall fill this place until a candidate is elected.